Customers on life support

 What's the Life Support Program?

 We understand the critical role a reliable power supply is to anyone with a medical condition who requires life support equipment.
-To help, we have our Life Support Program for eligible customers to register for additional assistance.

 Am I eligible?